 For more information on Patrick Schwerdtgefer, click here

 Katherine Adams is responsible for the management and development of TransUnion’s insurance marketing solutions.

-She joined TransUnion in August 2012 as an analyst on the insurance operations team.
+She joined TransUnion in 2012 as an analyst on the insurance operations team.
 In October 2014, she moved to insurance marketing product development.
 Prior to joining TransUnion, Adams worked for Kantar Retail, a marketing consulting firm.
 Adams received a bachelor’s degree in music from Kalamazoo College.

 Courtney Anderson is part of the insurance analytics team that builds both generic and custom analytical solutions.
 Her primary focus is on credit risk modeling for auto and homeowners markets.

 Anderson joined TransUnion in 2010.
 She holds a master’s degree in mathematics and statistics from Loyola University Chicago.

 Ella Brennan is an expert on the use of court record data in insurance risk and underwriting, and acts as the subject matter expert for TransUnion’s sales teams and carrier partners.
 She was part of the original core group at Drivers History, Inc., holding several positions there and playing a key role in its transformation into a nationally recognized data solution company.
 She worked closely with data acquisition, data management, sales and finance during her nearly seven years with the company.

 Brennan came to Drivers History as a business professional with over 17 years of experience in a variety of fields, including sales, marketing, purchasing and finance for industry-leading companies, such as Dow Jones, McMaster-Carr and Rider College, where she also earned a degree in business administration.